 You can take as many photos as you’d like with your phone or camera but there are no tripods or commercial photo shoots allowed here.
 For solo travelers, I recommend that you be extra nice so your guide will help you in taking pictures.
 No drones are allowed either, not just over the pink lakes but throughout the whole surrounding nature preserve.
 It’s large and hard to police in all areas but fly at your own risk.

 I recommend you rent a car and drive yourself.
 It’s an easy road trip that can be done at your leisure or as a day trip from the Yucatan’s main cities.
 Note that car rental prices for Mexico are deceptive.
 You could book a rental for $3/day, for instance, and end up being charged $43/day due to mandatory insurance requirements in Mexico that you won’t be able to bypass with use of a travel credit card or your own policy.
+Don’t worry, Mexico is safer to visit than you think.

 Till next time, safe travels!